-The boundaries of the Pass-A-Loutre Wildlife Management Area are defined by the Louisiana Department of Wildlife and Fisheries incorporating a title opinion from the Office of the Governor dated August 3, 1998.
+The boundaries of the Pass-A-Loutre Wildlife Management Area are defined by the Louisiana Department of Wildlife and Fisheries incorporating a title opinion from the Office of the Page 11 of 65 Page 11 of 65 d) Rockefeller Wildlife Refuge

+Governor dated August 3, 1998.
 A party interested in nominating acreage in the Pass-A-Loutre Wildlife Management Area for state mineral lease should be aware that there is state owned acreage mixed with privately owned acreage in this area.
 The nominating party has sole responsibility for determining what acreage is state owned and what acreage is privately owned.